Kaia15/python-tutorials/concurrency/general.md

 #### Thread
 - Definition: the smallest unit of execution within a process.
 - Property:
-    Multiple threads from one process share memory and resources, but they have their own instruction pointers, stacks, and registers.
+    Multiple threads from one process share memory and resources but have their own instruction pointers, stacks, and registers.
     - One example of a multi-threading process: **Microsoft Word**
         - Thread 1: Format the text.
         - Thread 2: process the inputs.